-The review indicates that the operations are in conformity with acceptable standards of operation.
-There are set residency guidelines and expectations as well as confidentiality requirements that conform to international standards, such as: the clients must be drug and alcohol free; subjected to random drug and alcohol testing at any time, with or without cause; attendance at weekly house meetings; be employed or actively seeking employment, etc. See appendix 2 for residency guidelines and expectations.
+There are minimum sets of written residency guidelines and expectations that conform to international standards, such as: the clients must be drug and alcohol free; subjected to random drug and alcohol testing at any time, with or without cause; attendance at weekly house meetings; be employed or actively seeking employment, etc. See appendix 3 for residency guidelines and expectations that were presented in the documentation reviewed.